skip to content

 Faculties and departments

-As well as being a member of the University and an academic faculty/department, students also belong to a College community.
-Colleges offer a huge amount of individual pastoral and academic support for each student.
-In each College, there is a wide range of students from different disciplines, ages and backgrounds.
+As well as being a member of the University and an academic department, students also belong to a College community.

 The Institute of Continuing Education (ICE) is part of the University of Cambridge and provides part-time and short courses for adults of any age.

-ICE offers a constantly-evolving programme of over 250 courses covering a variety of academic disciplines and subjects areas.
-These cover a wide range of formats, including day schools, residential courses, online distance learning, part-time undergraduate and postgraduate qualifications and Masters of Studies.
+ICE offers over 250 courses covering a variety of academic disciplines and subjects areas.
+These include day schools, residential courses, online distance learning, and part-time undergraduate and postgraduate qualifications.

 More information and a full list of part-time Postgraduate Certificates and Diplomas can be found on the ICE website.

-In addition to the University’s faculties, departments and institutes there are a number of external Partner Institutions where postgraduate students registered at the University can undertake specialist research.
+In addition to the University’s faculties and departments, there are a number of external partner institutions where students can undertake specialist research.

 Cambridge terminology